Meet Our Team

 Lori has over 20 years of experience directing human resources in multi-disciplined engineering firms.
 As a senior level director/manager, she possesses a proven track record in all facets of human resource management, from strategic planning to meticulous detail maintenance.
 Lori has directly contributed to enhancing productivity and profitability throughout her career.
 Her communication skills have earned her the ability to generate trust and respect, influence stakeholders, and build strong relationships.
 Her special talents in organizational development have been instrumental in enhancing overall business acumen, facilitating acquisitions, and translating business needs into effective human resource strategies.
 With expertise spanning from benefit management to talent acquisition, and a list of accomplishments including significant cost reductions, and impeccable compliance records.
 Her current responsibilities include premier talent acquisition and building the human resources department functionality, including developing and maintaining the right policies and procedures for the well-being of the company and the employees.
 Ms. Sohn is also involved in building employee relations, managing current programs, developing metrics, and creating new programs across the human resources functions.
 She strives to enhance performance management and the training and development of current and future staff in support of the organization’s team.

-Jay has a background in environmental policy, economics, and law and manages First Environment’s greenhouse gas (GHG) services group, which assists in the development of corporate inventories, inventory verifications, emission reduction projects, methodology validations, and project verifications and validations.
+Jay has a background in environmental policy, economics, and law and manages First Environment’s greenhouse gas (GHG) services group, which assists in the development of corporate inventories and emission reduction projects, and performs entity/facility report verifications and offset project validations/verifications.
 He is responsible for the development of corporate climate change strategies and GHG management programs, as well as technical and financial evaluations of GHG management projects.
-He also serves as an internal reviewer on project verifications in a variety of sectors, including oil and gas, power generation, mining and metals, transportation, waste management, manufacturing, and more.
-Jay is a lead certifier of GHG reports approved by the California Climate Action Registry and California Air Resources Board.
-He is knowledgeable of all major North American offset programs, including the Climate Action Reserve, Verified Carbon Standard, American Carbon Registry, and others.
+Within the assurance practice, Mr. Wintergreen specializes in the verification of corporate GHG inventories and has led verification in diverse sectors including energy, manufacturing, media, technology, and financial services, and also serves as an internal reviewer for Climate Action Reserve and ACR project verifications.
+Jay is an accredited lead verifier of GHG reports for California Air Resources Board’s Mandatory Reporting, Compliance Offset and Low Carbon Fuel Standard programs as well as an approved lead verifier for Oregon’s and Washington’s GHG reporting programs.

 Additional Staff